Robust Adversarial Learning via Sparsifying Front Ends: Experimental Results

 Fig. \ref{fig_binary_svm} reports on accuracy as a function of sparsity level $\rho$ and attack budget $\epsilon$.
 At the small values of $\rho$ and $\epsilon$ that we are interested in, the white box attack causes more damage than the semi-white box attack.
 At larger $\rho$ and $\epsilon$, it performs poorer than the semi-white box attack: the high SNR condition in Proposition \ref{prop:SNR_condition} is no longer satisfied, hence the white box attack is attacking the ``wrong subspace''.
 It is easy to devise iterative white box attacks that do better by refining the estimate of the $K$-dimensional subspace in the following manner:

-with a possible initialization of ${\be}^{[0]} = \be_{\mathrm{SW}}$.
+where $\delta \leq \epsilon$ and ${\be}^{[0]} = 0$.
 Essentially, we refine our estimate of $\support(\bx+\be)$ at each iteration by calculating the projection of $\bw$ onto the top $K$ basis vectors of $\bx + \be$ (rather than just $\bx$).
 We can observe from the figures that the attack with iterated projections performs better in the low SNR region.
 However, this scenario is not of practical interest, since front ends with large $\rho$ do not provide enough attenuation of the adversarial perturbation, and perturbations with large $\epsilon$ are no longer visually imperceptible.